Commonly known as "Creeping Guinea grass", a shortly rhizomatous, stoloniferous, fine stemmed perennial (cv. Embu)

 Often found on sandy or gravely soils, but also on loams and clay loams.
 Adapted to most well-drained, friable, fertile soils.

-Occurs mostly in areas receiving >900 mm/yr, and sometimes with a pronounced dry season of up to 7 months.
+Occurs mostly in areas receiving >850 mm/yr, sometimes with a pronounced dry season of up to 7 months.
 Adapted to areas receiving >2,000 mm/yr.

 Occurs from sea level to 2,300 m.
 Good cool season growth in some genotypes.

-Some varieties recognised for ability to grow in shaded conditions, e.g. ‘Embu’.
+Occurs in light forests and forest edges, in bush and along stream banks.
+Some varieties recognized for ability to grow in shaded conditions, e.g. ‘Embu’.

-No data, but probably similar to P. maximum and not adversely affected by fire in the long term.
+No data, but probably similar to M. maximus and not adversely affected by fire in the long term.

 Germination should be tested, since seed may not reach maximum germination until up to 18 months after harvest.
 Dormancy can be overcome by removal of glumes from fresh seed.
 Seed can be drilled or broadcast at 2–3 kg/ha.
 Being a small seed, it should be planted at no more than 1 cm deep.
 Rolling after sowing improves germination and establishment.
 This group can also be established from slips, stolon plantlets, or pieces of stolon with several nodes, planted on the contour every 0.5–0.6 m in rows 1.25–1.5 m apart.